Detavern/rospm/README.md

 ### Array Operations
 ### JSON Operations

-RSPM add the limited support of JSON serialization and deserialization(support utf-8).
+ROSPM add the limited support of JSON serialization and deserialization(support utf-8).

 You need to install the JSON package first.
 ```